scriban/scriban/doc/runtime.md

 #### The builtin functions

-For example, all builtin functions object of Scriban are imported easily why inheriting `ScriptObject`:
+For example, all builtin functions object of Scriban are imported easily by inheriting from a `ScriptObject`:

 - The `BuilinsFunctions` object defined [here](https://github.com/lunet-io/scriban/blob/8b374ffde418b8b57714e3be145a66d3085f66e6/src/Scriban/Functions/BuiltinFunctions.cs) and [listed here](https://github.com/lunet-io/scriban/tree/master/src/Scriban/Functions) is directly used as the bottom level stack `ScriptObject` as explained below.
 - Each sub function objects (e.g `array`, `string`) are also regular `ScriptObject`.
 For example, the [`string` builtin functions](https://github.com/lunet-io/scriban/blob/8b374ffde418b8b57714e3be145a66d3085f66e6/src/Scriban/Functions/StringFunctions.cs)